hashblock/hashblock-exchange/README.md

 Designing hashblock-exchange smart contract validation rules as algebraic expressions simplifies the application of zkSNARK cryptology to the problem of having to expose transaction data to blockchain node validators so that they can validate the accuracy of a transaction. zkSNARK makes it possible to hide transaction data in a non-interactive argument of proof so that blockchain node validators can verify, with a high degree of probability, that balancing equations are satisfied without having to know the magnitudes, units, and resources, of the quantities in the equation.
 The [zkSNARK wiki page]( https://github.com/hashblock/hashblock-exchange/wiki/zkSNARK) shows how a balancing equation is converted into a rank-1 constraint system that can be used with the [libsnark library]( https://github.com/scipr-lab/libsnark) to generate non-interactive proofs of knowledge off-chain, and to verify proofs of knowledge on-chain.
 Hashblock-exchange alpha uses a fernet symmetric key algorithm to encrypt and decrypt balancing equation quantities to keep data on the blockchain private to node verifiers, and public to off-chain applications.

-## No Batteries Required
-Refer to the [Quick Start](http://github.com/hashblock/hashblock-exchange/wiki/No-Batteries-Required) document to get up and running with hashblock-exchange.